tucats/gopackages/compiler/README.md

 compiler uses the environment variables SOLVE_PATH to form a directory path, and adds the "lib" directory to that path to locate the import.
-So the above statement could resolve to `/Users/cole/solve/lib/factor.solve` if the SOLVE_PATH was set to "~/solve"
+So the above statement could resolve to `/Users/cole/solve/lib/factor.solve` if the SOLVE_PATH was set to "~/solve".

+Finally, the `import` statement can read an entire directory of source files that all contribute to the same package.
+If the target of the import is a directory in the $SOLVE_PATH/lib location, then all the source files within that directory area read and processed as part of one package.